-Umbrella plants like to be misted from time to time.
-Hailing from a naturally humid environment, they thrive if misted occasionally with lukewarm water.
+Umbrella plants like to be misted.
+Hailing from a naturally humid environment, they thrive if misted with lukewarm water.
 These plants require humidity, and regular misting helps provide that humidity, especially in cold and dry regions.

 Misting umbrella plants is not only good for the plant, but studies have shown that the benefits pass on to their human companions as well.
 In this article, we will delve a little deeper into understanding the benefits of misting umbrella plants.

 - Regular Misting Your Umbrella Plant Helps Overcome the Lack of Humidity

 - Misting Your Umbrella Plant Helps Combat Excessively Dry Air

 - Use Tepid Water to Mist the Umbrella Plants